DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - **Backdoors Installed Through Misconfiguration:**

 	- Backdoors can also be inadvertently created through misconfigurations or vulnerabilities in software, services, or devices.
 Attackers exploit misconfigurations to establish unauthorized access points, bypassing authentication mechanisms and security controls.
-Common misconfigurations that lead to backdoor installations include default passwords, open ports, insecure network services, and unpatched software vulnerabilities.
+Common misconfigurations that lead to backdoor installations include default passwords, open ports, insecure network services, and un-patched software vulnerabilities.